fbpx Skip to main content

 When we talk about succession planning, the first thing that springs to mind is a will – a legal document that sets out what you wish to happen with your estate when you pass away.

-Overseas wills can be recognised in other countries, but having one UK will if you are an expat living in Spain, France or Portugal, for example, isn’t usually the best solution.
-In most cases, the will would have to go through the UK probate system, and then be officially translated and notarised in your country of residence, which can take a substantial amount of time.
+In most cases, this would have to go through the UK probate system and then be officially translated and notarised into the language used in your country of residence, which can take a substantial amount of time and cause delays for your heirs.

-Having a representative who can make decisions on your behalf can be a safeguard in unforeseen circumstances, and ensure that your wishes are respected.
+Having a representative who can make decisions on your behalf can be a safeguard in unforeseen circumstances and ensure that your wishes are respected.
 An appointed Lasting Power of Attorney can handle events such as:

 • Making decisions about your care and medical treatment.